Holy Week in the Philippines: Holy Wednesday

 Holy Wednesday (Miyérkules Santo) is officially the last working day of the week.
 Private companies are free to give full or partial holidays to their employees, while government offices implement a half-day suspension starting at noon for their employees.
 This allows those wishing to celebrate the Triduum to return to their home provinces, and holiday-makers to leave for their destinations.
 It is one of the country's busiest travel seasons.

-In some parishes, Tenebrae (Latin: Darkness or Shadows) service is held on Holy Wednesday, involving the gradual extinguishing of candles on a Tenebrae hearse, readings related to the Passion of Jesus, and the strepitus (loud noise).
+In some cathedrals and parishes, the service of Tenebrae (Latin for “darkness” or “shadows”; also known locally as Tinieblas) is held on Holy Wednesday.
+The service contains scripture readings on the Passion of Jesus, chanted or read by clergy and others as servers gradually extinguish candles on a candelabrum known as a Tenebrae hearse.
+The Tinieblas ends with the strepitus, a loud noise representing the Crucifixion earthquake.

 In the evening, long processions depicting the Passion of Christ are held in towns throughout the provinces of Pampanga, Bulacan, Rizal, Laguna, and Ilocandia, as well as in Makati, Metro Manila.

 Except in Baliwag and Pulilan, both in Bulacan, the Passion tableaux are excluded from the Good Friday afternoon procession.